The life wisdom and experience of queer seniors form an essential pillar within the LGBTQIA+ community and society at large

 Junior Meets Senior

-Since 2019, Senior Pride and Youth Pride have been working together regularly to connect different generations within the LGBTQIA+ community.
-During activities or a joint lunch, young people and seniors share their experiences, stories and perspectives.
+Since 2019 Senior Pride and Youth Pride have regularly partnered to connect different generations within the LGBTQIA+ community.
+During activities or a shared lunch, young people and seniors exchange experiences, stories and perspectives.

 This initiative offers a unique opportunity for intergenerational exchange, where young people learn from the struggles and life wisdom of seniors, while seniors gain insight into the contemporary experiences of LGBTQIA+ youth.

-Nursing homes are colourful communities.
-They form a mini society.
-Most residents have roots in the Netherlands.
-But many also have roots in the former colonies or in other countries.
-In many centres, half the staff and volunteers have roots in another culture.
+Nursing homes are colourful communities — micro-societies.
+Most residents have roots in the Netherlands, but many also come from former colonies or other countries.
+In many centres half of the staff and volunteers have roots in a different culture.

-Residents, staff, visitors, students and volunteers therefore differ in sex, gender, age, orientation, culture, belief, socio-economic position, etc.
+Residents, staff, visitors, trainees and volunteers also differ in sex, gender, age, sexual orientation, culture, belief system, and socio-economic position, among other things.

-Nursing homes want to be living and meeting centres where everyone can feel free and safe.
-And can be themselves.
-Where there is respect, tolerance.
-Where people feel seen, heard and recognised.
-Where they feel connected with each other, can meet fellow feelers and do meaningful activities that match their background and interests.
+Nursing homes aim to be living and meeting places where everyone can feel free and safe, and be themselves.
+Where respect and tolerance prevail, and people feel seen, heard and recognised.
+Where they can connect, meet like-minded people and take part in meaningful activities that match their background and interests.
 Nursing homes therefore often have an active diversity policy.
 Several homes also have a Roze Loper: a quality certificate for sexual and gender diversity.

-The impact of Pride in nursing homes is huge.
-In a home with 100 residents, you often have 100 employees, 100 students and volunteers, you have at least 100 loved ones and many visiting local residents.
-By organising pink activities as a nursing home, decorating the house and placing an article in the house magazine, sexual and gender diversity is made visible and discussable among a very large group of people.
+The impact of Pride in nursing homes is large.
+In a home with 100 residents there are often 100 staff, 100 trainees and volunteers, at least 100 close contacts and many visiting neighbours.
+By organising pink activities, decorating the home and placing an article in the house magazine, sexual and gender diversity is made visible and discussable to a very large group of people.

 Senior Pride News

-From 2010, a paper and digital Senior Pride Newsletter was published.
-With articles, interviews and information about pink seniors.
-With on the first page a foreword by a figurehead: someone from politics, a pioneer from the LGBTQIA+ community.
-In addition, the agenda of Pride activities, interviews with LGBTQIA+ people, a pink social map (an overview of organisations organising activities and meetings for pink seniors) and an address list of LGBTQIA+ friendly homes.
-From 2025, information on Senior Pride will be offered mainly digitally, so that it remains accessible to a broad target group.
+Since 2010 a printed and digital Senior Pride Newsletter has been published with articles, interviews and information about queer seniors.
+The front page usually features a foreword by a public figure: someone from politics or a leader in the LGBTQIA+ community.
+The newsletter also includes the Pride activities agenda, interviews with LGBTQIA+ people, a pink social map (an overview of organisations that arrange activities and meetings for queer seniors) and an address list of LGBTQIA+-friendly homes.
+From 2025 information about Senior Pride will be provided mainly digitally to remain accessible to a broad audience.

 An Inclusive Future

-Senior Pride remains committed to an inclusive society where pink seniors feel recognised, valued and connected.
-By organising meetings and activities, we increase the visibility and acceptance of LGBTQIA+ seniors and together build a future where everyone can be themselves, regardless of age, gender or sexual orientation.
+Senior Pride continues to work for an inclusive society where queer seniors feel recognised, valued and connected.
+By organising meetings and activities we increase visibility and acceptance of LGBTQIA+ seniors and together build a future where everyone can be themselves, regardless of age, gender or sexual orientation.